crpeters2000/Windows-Profile-Migration-Tool/USER-GUIDE.md

 ### Domain User Migration
 When importing for domain users:
-1. Ensure computer is domain-joined first
-2. Use format: `DOMAIN\username` in import
+1. Use format: `DOMAIN\username` in import
-3. Provide domain admin credentials when prompted
+2. Provide domain admin credentials when prompted
-4. User account is queried from Active Directory
+3. User account is queried from Active Directory
-5. Profile configured with correct domain SID
+4. Profile configured with correct domain SID
-6. User can login immediately after reboot
+5. User can login immediately after reboot

 ---